ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/launching_cfw.md

 ### Instructions

+There are several ways to launch atmosphere.
+1. via reboot to payload in hbmenu (for restarting)
+2. in Hekate, Tap on payloads and select fuse-primary.bin
+3. in Hekate, Tap on launch and select atmosphere (emuMMC)
+3. RCM method - injecting with fuse-primary.bin via payload launcher

 !!! tip ""
+    1. if you are still in Hekate. you can tap on "Payloads" button and select fuse-primary.bin to launch atmosphere.
+	if you are not in Hekate anymore or powered off, follow below.
     1. Power on your Switch into RCM, and inject the fusee-primary.bin payload.
 	2. you should see blue screen with sept and it will boot into Atmosphere.